 After years of flying around the world for business, I’ve perfected the art of getting through airport security as fast as possible.
 Flying practically every week, you kind of get good at these things.

 I want to share with you some tips, tricks and mostly common sense about crossing security — kind of like Chris Rock’s rules for dealing with the police.
 As dumb as some of the rules seem, they serve a purpose.
 If you don’t obey them, you’re going to look suspicious.
-Inspired by Hipmunk’s 4 airport security tips, here are 5 of my own to make you that much more efficient at going through security.
+Here are 5 of my own to make you that much more efficient at going through security.

 1) Oh, Liquids